bonnette/SpiritDetect/README.md

 The app is used as a prop to support a fictional story that include ghosts, spirits and other un-worldly entities.<br>
 The app supports the "Narrator"as he pretends to scan for ghosts within a physical space utilizing the Augmented Reality capabilities of the iPhone and this app.<br>
 The "Narrator" spins a story about an entity that will eventually end up in a photo with the "Narrators" children or friend.
-The app is designed for an apple iPhone 12 or newer and IOS 11 or newer.
+The app was tested on an apple iPhone 14 pro running IOS 16.1 but may work on an iPhone 12 or newer.
+The phone must support Apples Augmented reality.
-See a comprehensive list of supported devices here: https://www.apple.com/augmented-reality/ The buttons in the app enable the "Narrator" to Scan, Locate, and capture a ghost or entity in a physical space on a horizontal surface.
+The buttons in the app enable the "Narrator" to Scan, Locate, and capture a ghost or entity in a physical space on a horizontal surface.
 The app can then be used to take a photo of the ghost along with the "Narrator"s children or anyone else in the view finder.
 <br><br>